Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Frederick Wise - Stifel, Nicolaus & Co., Inc.

-Mike, maybe start off with some (41:32) as, obviously, you called out your above plan commercial performance for ACURATE neo.
+Mike, maybe start off with some (41:32), obviously, you called out your above plan commercial performance for ACURATE neo.
 Maybe update us, if you would, in a little more detail on the European progress in whatever way you like: number of countries you're in now, hospitals.
 Can you give us any sense of market share and maybe what's next in terms of product gains or clinical milestones?
 Just give us some updates there.
 Thank you.

 Michael F. Mahoney - Boston Scientific Corp.